thefak123/test-mock-with-unit-test/README.md

 # Chapter-9

-Code and examples for Chapte 9 of [Bootstrapping Microservices](https://www.bootstrapping-microservices.com/).
+Code and examples for Chapter 9 of [Bootstrapping Microservices](https://www.bootstrapping-microservices.com/).

 In chapter 9 you learn various ways to test microservices.